docker/docs/swarm/scheduler/filter.md

 Swarm runs up to 3 containers at this node, if all nodes are "full", an error is thrown indicating no suitable node can be found.
-If the value is not castable to an integer number or is not present, there is no limit on container number.
+If the value cannot be cast to an integer number or is not present, there is no limit on container number.

 ## Container filters